-Following the successful return of Cabral in 1501, Pasqualigo discovered that the plan of King Manuel was to bring back to Lisbon “la armata sua in Levante” in order to invest all his ships in the building of his commercial Empire.
-More, the King and his entourage believed that within short time, “the Venitian galleys will take their species [from Lisbon].”
-Portugal did not only abandon Venice to its confrontation with the Turks, it invested its whole maritime fleet to replace the Serenissima as the main European supplier of species.
-By April 1502, the second Venetian Ambassador in Portugal left Lisbon.
-By December of that same year, Venetian merchant Girolamo Priuli reports that “letters from Valencia, Genoa, Lyon, Bruges […] all concur in confirming […] the arrival of four caravels returning from the journey to Calicut.”
-Priuli describes the Venitians as “shocked and in bad mood, since the Portuguese expeditions [to India] were continuing and since the journey to India could now be considered very easy.”
+Following the successful return of Cabral in 1501, Pasqualigo discovered that King Manuel planned to bring back to Lisbon “la armata sua in Levante” in order to invest all his ships in the development of his commercial empire.
+Moreover, the king and his entourage believed that within a short time, “the Venetian galleys will receive their spices [from Lisbon].”
+Portugal not only abandoned Venice in its confrontation with the Turks; it invested its whole maritime fleet in replacing the Serenissima as the main European supplier of spices.
+By April 1502, the second Venetian ambassador in Portugal left Lisbon.
+By December of that same year, Venetian merchant Girolamo Priuli reported that “letters from Valencia, Genoa, Lyon, and Bruges […] all concur in confirming […] the arrival of four caravels returning from the journey to Calicut.”
+Priuli describes the Venetians as being “shocked and in bad mood, since the Portuguese expeditions [to India] were ongoing and since the journey to India could now be considered very easy.”